javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 #### Background

 The user will power on the device and startup the display application.
-On Startup, and after the main functions declares the important variable and initiate the different managers and controllers, the API Controller will start the main thread.
+On Startup, and after the main functions declare the important variable and initiate the different managers and controllers, the API Controller will start the main thread.

 #### Sequence of Events

-The \htmlonly API \endhtmlonly Controller is built and running from QThread that starts at the start of the application.
+1. The \htmlonly API \endhtmlonly Controller is built and running from QThread that starts at the start of the application.
 Each loop represents an \htmlonly API \endhtmlonly Cycle of at least 30 milliseconds.

-1. Open the Serial Port connected to the system controller through the serial port object with the following Port Name and Baud \htmlonly Rate\endhtmlonly:
+2. Starts by opening the Serial Port connected to the system controller through the serial port object with the following Port Name and Baud \htmlonly Rate\endhtmlonly:
     - Serial Port Parameters:
       - Port Name: "/dev/ttyUSB0"
       - Baud \htmlonly Rate\endhtmlonly: 115200
     - If the serial object fails to open the serial port, then an attempt will be made to close the port and exit the thread.
-    - If the port does open, then the appropriate configurations will be made.
+    - If the port is opened, then the appropriate configurations will be made.
-2. Afterwards, an infinite while loop will be triggered and will only be interrupted by request.
+3. Afterwards, an infinite while loop will be triggered and will only be interrupted by request.
-3. Checks to see if System Controller is connected to the Display Controller via devices object.
+4. Checks to see if the System Controller is connected to the Display Controller via devices object.
-4. Reads and processes bytes from the MCU.
+5. Reads and processes bytes from the MCU.
-5. Handles the different requests and responses from the system controller and sends signals to backend controller for updates.
+6. Handles the different requests and responses from the system controller and sends signals to the backend controller for updates.
-6. While the \htmlonly API \endhtmlonly Controller is handling messages from the system, it is also adding messages to a message queue from requests and responses from the backend controller via signals.
+7. While the \htmlonly API \endhtmlonly Controller is handling messages from the system, it is also adding messages to a message queue from requests and responses from the backend controller via signals.
-7. After handling the different requests and responses and if the queue is not empty, the message queue will lock the mutex for the thread, pop up to 5 messages from the queue, and write those messages to the serial object.
+8. After handling the different requests and responses and if the queue is not empty, the message queue will lock the mutex for the thread, pop up to 5 messages from the queue, and write those messages to the serial object.
 The thread and other running threads will wake up again.
-8. The thread will sleep for at least 25 milliseconds.
+9. The thread will sleep for at least 25 milliseconds.

 #### Module References